spiral/docs/broadcast/websockets.md

 > You should observe the confirmation message `{"topic":"@join", "payload":["topic"]}` after the connection is made.

-Method `authorizeTopic` support method injection and can be used to access container.
+Method `authorizeTopic` support method injection and can be used to access the container.
 Use it to read client cookies:

 ```php
 $ws->authorizeTopic(